fidodogtraining/fidodogtraining.github.io/_autopages/about.md

 ### Head Trainer, Dog Walker, Pet Sitter

 <img class="right" src="/images/christy.jpg" alt="" />
 Christy has worked with dogs professionally for three years.
 She has completed her grooming apprenticeship and is a Certified Professional Dog Trainer-Knowledge Assessed!
-Christy has three dogs of her own; a pit mix named Palmer, a bulldog mix named Penny, and her Labrabdor, Pearl.
+Christy has two dogs of her own; a pit mix named Palmer and a bulldog mix named Penny.
 </section>

 <section class="region">